devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 -   Set default and important notification method to SMS / call (whichever you prefer)
 -   Add and verify your phone number

-2. Create a Contact Point
+1. Create a Contact Point
     - Note - The Contact Point is the bridge between an alert and the OnCall integration

 -   Alerting -> Contact Points -> Add Contact Point
 -   Give it a name (I named mine after myself)
 -   Select Grafana OnCall for Integration

-3. Create an Escalation Chain
+1. Create an Escalation Chain
+- An escalation chain is a chain of actions to be taken to escalate the alert - notifying those who need to take action.

 -   OnCall -> Escalation Chains -> New Escalation Chain
 -   Give it a name